+The prevalence of spontaneous intrauterine skull fractures varies from 1 in 4000 to 1 in 10000 deliveries.8 Establishing etiology can be challenging, especially when there is no evidence of abdominal trauma, no use of instruments or after a cesarean section delivery.

+There are few similar cases in literature, with the majority of studies describing depressed skull fractures.
+To our knowledge, this is the first study reporting a linear fracture in a non-traumatic delivery of a newborn with documented hypovitaminosis D. There are no described cases of fractures attributed to vitamin D deficiency, although it has been cited as a cause of congenital rickets and have been associated with suboptimal fetal growth and reduced fetal skull mineralization.
+9

-89The vitamin D deficiency screening is based on the measurement of serum concentrations of 25-hydroxivitamin D (25(OH)D), an indicator of vitamin D status and stores.6 According to 2016 Global Consensus recommendations, values comprised between 20-100 ng/mL are considered normal, with insufficiency in the range 12-20 ng/ml and deficiency when values are less than 12 ng/ml.10 There is no consensus on an optimal vitamin D level for the pregnancy status.1 Most experts agree that a serum concentration of at least 20 ng/mL is necessary to avoid skeletal problems and suggest a recommended daily allowance (RDA) of 15 µg of 25(OH)D in all reproductive-age women, including during pregnancy and lactation.(7) For pregnant women with deficiency, the American College of Obstetricians and Gynecologists and the Endocrine Society advocate that 25-50 µg of vitamin D daily are necessary to maintain 25(OH)D levels higher than 30 ng/ml.
-(7,11) However, this topic is controversial, as vitamin D status depends on several factors, as the sun exposure or food habits.
-(9) There are no Portuguese guidelines about the prophylaxis or treatment of vitamin D deficiency/insufficiency.
-Since the available studies are insufficient, some experts argue that it remains unclear whether vitamin D supplementation should be routinely recommended in pregnancy or if it should be reserved for high-risk groups.
-(12)
+Vitamin D deficiency screening is based on the measurement of serum concentrations of 25-hydroxivitamin D (25(OH)D).6 According to 2016 Global Consensus recommendations, values comprised between 20-100 ng/mL are considered normal, with insufficiency in the range 12-20 ng/ml and deficiency when values are less than 12 ng/ml.10 There is no consensus on an optimal vitamin D level for the pregnancy status and remains unclear whether vitamin D supplementation should be routinely recommended in pregnancy or if it should be reserved for high-risk groups.11

-Vitamin D deficiency in neonates secondary to vitamin D deficiency in their mothers may lead to hypocalcemia.
-(13) Normal PTH under normal serum calcium concentration is 10-65 pg/ml.
-(13-14) PTH should increase in response to low serum calcium concentrations.
-(14) This was not found in our case, This suggests a relative hypoparathyroidism, which may also have contributed to the newborn hypocalcemia.12
+Vitamin D deficiency in neonates secondary to maternal deficiency may lead to hypocalcemia.
+PTH should increase in response to low serum calcium concentrations, which was not found in our case, with PTH levels abnormally low for the level of hypocalcemia.
+This suggests a relative hypoparathyroidism, which may also have contributed to newborn hypocalcemia.12

-The newborn congenital .13muscular torticollis may have been caused by an abnormal intrauterine position during the third trimester which could result in sternocleidomastoid muscle injury and deformities, as proposed 14
+Birth trauma has been pointed as the main etiological factor for congenital muscular torticollis (CMT).13 However, CMT has also been described in cases where no trauma was reported.
+In our case, congenital muscular torticollis may have been caused by an abnormal intrauterine position during the third trimester which resulted in sternocleidomastoid muscle injury and deformity, as proposed by Stellwagen et al.14

+The fetal malpresentation, probably due to CMT, may have predisposed the fetus skull to collision with maternal body structures, especially during uterine contractions.
+The vitamin D deficit and hypocalcemia may have contributed to softening of the fetus skull, predisposing it to fracture.

-This is a challenging case because it is a combination of three rare conditions - maternal and fetal hypovitaminosis D, congenital torticollis and malposition of the cephalic pole during labor – that synergistically can explain the diagnosis of spontaneous intrauterine cranial fracture.
+This is a challenging case in which the combination of three conditions - maternal and fetal hypovitaminosis D, congenital torticollis and fetal malpresentation – may have synergistically contributed to spontaneous intrauterine skull fracture.

 CONFLITS OF INTEREST